NORTHWEST NAZARENE UNIVERSITY

 - Ability to sit for extended periods of time.

-Salary will be determined by the educational background and experience of each applicant.
+Salary will be determined by the successful candidate’s educational background, experience, and preparation, and upon comparative peer institution data.
 Full-time personnel will be offered access to a benefits package including health, vision, and dental insurance for employee and family, life and disability insurance, flexible spending plan, tuition benefits, annual leave, sick leave, opportunities for professional development, and a retirement program.

 To be considered for this position, a complete application packet must be received.
 Complete application packet will include the following: